ijsandoval93/ABB-Robot/README.md

 # ABB-Robot

-Code for teaching an ABB robot
+In the Load and Unload files you will see the code that is used for two seperate robots and their functions.

-This code was used to teach ABB Robot for a project.
-All code was origingally designed by me.
+This code was used to teach ABB Robots for a project.

 The Load Code was used for picking and placing parts.

-The Unload Code was used for testing the product and theb pass or failing it.
+The Unload Code was used for testing the product and then checking whether the parts pass or fail.